 If you're on a quest for geek stuff, you won't have to search for long—Chicago is a nerd paradise.
-Love to drink beer and waste quarters at arcade bars?
+Love to drink craft beer and waste quarters at arcade bars?
 The city boasts plenty of them.
 Prefer to gain knowledge at some of Chicago's best museums?
 Just pick an institution and check out an exhibition or a special event.
-Whether you want to browse comic book stores or play video games, we've tracked down the best places to nerd out in Chicago.
+Browse the city's comic book stores, play some video games and embrace your obsessions at the best places to nerd out in Chicago.

 Geek stuff in Chicago

 For graphic novel readers, tabletop gamers or collectible fanatics, comic book stores are the cornerstone of Chicago's geekiest communities.
 No matter what neighborhood you live in, you're probably near a shop that stocks the latest titles and some intriguing back issues.
 Dig through trades at Chicago Comics, engage in a discussion at Challengers or browse a selection DIY zines at Quimby's—wherever you go, you're sure to find some new reading material.

 Fandom is alive and well in Chicago, and you'll see it in action at some of the city's top conventions.
 Meet actors from The Walking Dead at Walker Stalker Con, admire the intricate cosplayers at C2E2 or embrace your inner otaku at Anime Central.
 No matter which convention hall you queue up in, you'll find mountains of merchandise, interesting panels, some free swag and probably a few new friends who share your interests.